SpringRoll/Automated-QA/README.md

 - An ExpressJS app on port 3000 for serving the game content in an iframe
 - A Karma server on port 9876 for interacting with Firefox I've seen the karma process start but never actually run tests, and I think this just due to general flakiness.

+We're using _old versions_ of karma and related tools (based on the version in the Learning Analytics Client as of version `5.6.3`).
+For some reason, I couldn't get the newer versions to work properly and had to revert to old versions.
+Be mindful of this when reading the associated documentation for karma, mocha, and other tools.